Robert A. Taft: Death and legacy

-In early 1953, Taft began to feel pain in his hips, and after a painful golf outing with President Eisenhower in April 1953 he entered Walter Reed Hospital for initial tests which led physicians to suspect a tumor or arthritis.
-On May 26, he entered Holmes Hospital in Cincinnati for more extensive tests.
-The physicians there discovered nodules on his forehead and abdomen, and after doing biopsies of samples of the nodules, found that they were malignant.
+In April 1953, Taft checked into Walter Reed Army Medical Center.
+He had been suffering from pain in his hips for some time and had recently played a round of golf with President Eisenhower, which he was barely able to finish.
+Doctors there put the Senator through a battery of tests, but they were not conclusive; it was suspected that Taft may have been suffering from arthritis or perhaps had a tumor somewhere in his lower extremities.

+On May 26, Taft returned to Cincinnati where he underwent another round of medical testing at Holmes Hospital.
+Biopsies were done on several nodules on his head and abdomen, which came back as malignant.
 On June 7, he entered New York Hospital for more tests and treatment; to keep the news that he might have cancer a secret he registered under the assumed name "Howard Roberts, Jr.".
 While it was agreed that Taft in fact had cancer, the physicians treating him were not in agreement on how to treat him, especially considering that none of them were aware where the primary tumor was (a postmortem examination discovered the tumor originated in the senator's pancreas).
 Some thought that surgery to remove the tumors would be the best option for Taft, while others felt the cancer had spread too far and thus palliative care, specifically X-ray therapy, was preferable.
 On June 10, 1953, Taft held a press conference in which he announced his illness and transferred his duties as Senate Majority Leader to Senator William F. Knowland of California.
 He did not resign his Senate seat and told reporters that he expected to recover and return to work.

 However, Taft's condition continued to deteriorate and with the Senate in recess, he returned to New York Hospital for surgery on July 4.
 The surgery "did not take long, for the doctors discovered cancer everywhere ... there was no longer any doubt" that his condition was terminal.
 On July 31, Taft's wife paid him a visit in his hospital room.
 Several hours after she left, Taft suffered a brain hemorrhage and was pronounced dead shortly thereafter.
 His body lay in state at the United States Capitol rotunda, where thousands of mourners offered their respects at his coffin.
 On August 3, 1953, a memorial service was held in the rotunda; in addition to his family the service was attended by Eisenhower, Vice President Nixon, the cabinet, members of the Supreme Court, and Taft's congressional colleagues.
 Following the service his body was flown to Cincinnati, where he was buried in a private ceremony at Indian Hill Episcopal Church Cemetery.

 In 1957, a committee led by Senator John F. Kennedy selected Taft as one of five great senators whose portraits would adorn the President's Room off the Senate floor.
 Kennedy would feature him in Profiles in Courage, and Taft continues to be regarded by historians as one of the most powerful senators of the 20th century.